T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-5.md

 Run `find inhere/ -type f -size 1033c` to find files that match the task

-You will see that `inhere/maybehere07/.file2` matchs the task
+You will see that `inhere/maybehere07/.file2` has all of the properties required by the task

+Run `cat inhere/maybehere07/.file2` to get the password to the next level